-Physiotherapy fulfils a vital role in the health care system.
-Physiotherapists are regulated health professionals that provide a unique combination of hands-on manual therapy, exercise prescription, education, and electrotherapy to help you recover from injury, illness and disability.
+Physiotherapy fulfills a vital role in the health care system.
+Physiotherapists are regulated health professionals who provide a unique combination of hands-on manual therapy, exercise prescription, education, and electrotherapy to help you recover from injury, illness and disability.
 Each physiotherapist is university educated and has extensive knowledge in assessing, diagnosing and treating your condition.
-Our aim is to help you restore independent physical function, decrease pain, enhance movement patterns and elevate you in your hobbies, work and athletic performance.

 Electrical modalities can also be provided in your physiotherapy session.
-At LifeSpring we can provide Ultrasound, Laser, Transcutaneous Electrical Stimulation (TENS), Interferential Current (IFC), and Neuromuscular Stimulation (NMES).
+At LifeSpring we can provide Ultrasound, Laser, TENS, IFC, and Neuromuscular Stimulation (NMES).
 Depending on the modality, electrotherapy can aid in promoting healing, improving circulation, decreasing pain and decreasing swelling.

 Education is at the forefront of our practice at LifeSpring.
 Learning about your own body is the first and most important step in your rehabilitation process.
 If you come for physiotherapy, you can be sure that we will educate you on what to do, and what not to do, to achieve your goals.
 We love to answer questions and are open to teaching you whatever you want to know.
 No question is a stupid question.